Zelenetska/photo-albums-table/README.md

 - Fixed header (with indicated column names);
 - Some of the columns can be sorted (by id, album title or photo title);
 - Possibility to search by an album title or a photo title;
-- Infinite scroll;
+- Infinite scroll.

-Data for the table is taken from the third party recourse with the usage of the axios plugin.
+Data for the table is taken from the third party resource with the usage of the axios plugin.

 ## Project setup
 ```